tarantool/doc/doc/reference/reference_lua/json.rst

         ...

-    To achieve the same effect for only one call to ``json.encode()`` without changing the configuration persistently, one could say ``json.encode({1, x, y, 2}, {encode_invalid_numbers = true})``.
+    To achieve the same effect for only one call to ``json.encode()`` without changing the configuration persistently, you can use ``json.encode({1, x, y, 2}, {encode_invalid_numbers = true})``.

-    The same configuration settings exist for json, for :ref:`MsgPack
+    The same configuration settings exist for :ref:`MsgPack
-    <msgpack-module>`, and for :ref:`YAML <yaml-module>`.
+    <msgpack-cfg>`, and for :ref:`YAML <yaml-cfg>`.

 .. _json-module.cfg_encode_deep_as_nil: